google-deepmind/mujoco/python/README.md

 The `major.minor.micro` portion of the version number matches the version of MuJoCo that the bindings provide.
-Optionally, if we release updates to the Python bindings themselves that target the same version of MuJoCo, a `-rN` suffix is added, for example `2.1.2-r2` represents the second update to the bindings for MuJoCo 2.1.2.
+Optionally, if we release updates to the Python bindings themselves that target the same version of MuJoCo, a `.postN` suffix is added, for example `2.1.2.post2` represents the second update to the bindings for MuJoCo 2.1.2.

 ## License and Disclaimer